abbra/freefeed-server/doc/visibility-rules.md

 ## Posts

-Post is not visible to anyone when its author is in any *gone status*.
+Post is not visible to anyone when its author is in any *gone status* or the post itself is in *to_delete* status.

 ### Anonymous viewer